Goodwill employees make American flags for families of deceased veterans

 MIAMI (WSVN) - The American flag is a top item for the Fourth of July holiday — those who make them are sharing how it’s done and why it means so much to them.

-“July Fourth is important because many times people come to us looking for their own independence, and an opportunity for hope and jobs, and that’s what we do here,” said Goodwill’s Vice President of Marketing, Lourdes De La Mata.
+“July Fourth is important because many times people come to us looking for their own independence and an opportunity for hope and jobs, and that’s what we do here,” said Goodwill’s Vice President of Marketing, Lourdes De La Mata.

 Many things go into making your Independence Day special.
 Sunshine, barbecues, beaches, fireworks, and of course — the good old stars and stripes, but these American flags are made with their own special glory.

 “I think that a lot of people that work here have a lot of pride,” said De La Mata.
-“Not only to work for Goodwill industries, but more importantly because they’re working on the flag, which again is a great symbol of our freedom and independence, which is something that they’re working on personally.”
+“Not only to work for Goodwill industries but, more importantly, because they’re working on the flag, which again is a great symbol of our freedom and independence, which is something that they’re working on personally.”

-The Goodwill Flag Center is located at Northwest 21st Street and 22nd Avenue creates about 600 flags a day for the U.S. Department of Veteran’s Affairs.
+The Goodwill Flag Center is located at Northwest 21st Street and 22nd Avenue and creates about 600 flags a day for the U.S. Department of Veteran’s Affairs.

-Each flag is made with nearly 100-year-old embroidery machines, by over 900 Goodwill employees with disabilities.
-And if you ask these employees, they will tell you just how much pride they take in their work.
+Each flag is made with nearly 100-year-old embroidery machines, by over 900 Goodwill employees with disabilities, and if you ask these employees, they will tell you just how much pride they take in their work.

 “It’s a good job and good work,” said Goodwill employee, Francisco.
 “It’s very nice.”